 Exodus 31:13 [Spoken to Israel] “Surely My Sabbaths you shall keep, for it is a sign between Me and you throughout your generations, that you may know that I am the LORD who sanctifies you.”

 Ezekiel 20:20 “Hallow My Sabbaths, and they shall be a sign between me and you, that you may know that I am the Lord your God.”

 ANSWER: While I do agree that the “first covenant” was rendered obsolete by the death of Christ, I do not believe that the Sabbath has been rendered obsolete.

 The Sabbath preceded the Sinai Covenant.
-Israel was only commanded to “remember” it.
+Israel was only commanded to “remember.”
 Therefore the “first covenant” can be replaced by the “new covenant” without erasing the Sabbath from creation history.
 It is a FACT that God blessed that day and hallowed that day.
-No later covenant could change that FACT.
+No later covenant could change that history.